 Always wear eye protection when operating or performing maintenance on this tool.
-The grade of protection required should be assessed for each use and may include impact-resistant glasses with side shields, goggles, or a full face shield over those glasses.
+The grade of protection required should be assessed for each use.
+When operating this tool the minimum requirement is goggles or a full face shield over impact-resistant glasses with side shields.
+Work conducted in close or confined spaces will require additional personal protective equipment.
 Ensure work pieces are secure.
 Use clamps or vises to hold work piece whenever possible.

-Failure of the workpiece, the rotating parts of the tool or accessory, or debris from the material being worked, can generate high-velocity projectiles.
+• Failure of the workpiece, the rotating parts of the tool or accessory, or debris from the material being worked, can generate high-velocity projectiles.